mahdiit/Gufel.QrRender/Asset/graphics.md

 # Graphics
-there are tree type of graphics as static resource manager, this resource can extended or use a custome resource manager. below is data from static resource manager
+there are tree types of graphics as static resource manager, this resource can be extended or use a custom resource manager. below is data from the static resource manager

-## How graphics resolved?
+## How were graphics resolved?
-there is `IResourceRepository`  that resolve based on graphic ids
+there is `IResourceRepository` that resolves based on graphic ids
 ```csharp
 public interface IResourceRepository
 {